heroiclabs/nakama-cpp/README.md

 - `Fatal` writes only logs with `Fatal` logging level.

-Note: to use logging macroses you have to define `NLOGS_ENABLED`.
+Note: to use logging macros you have to define `NLOGS_ENABLED`.

 ### Websockets transport